sloria/old-site/_posts/2013-09-01-finding-important-words-in-a-document-using-tf-idf.md

 ---
 layout: post
-title: "Finding Important Words in a Document using TF-IDF"
+title: "Finding Important Words in Text Using TF-IDF"
-description: ""
+description: "A tutorial on how to use the TF-IDF algorithm to find important words in text.
+Uses Python and TextBlob."
 category: programming
 tags: [python, textblob, data-analysis]
 ---
 {% include JB/setup %}

 Another [TextBlob][] release (0.6.1, [changelog](https://textblob.readthedocs.org/en/latest/changelog.html)), another quick tutorial.
 This one's on using the [TF-IDF][] algorithm to find the most important words in a text document.
-It's simpler than you think.
+It's simpler than you might think.

 ## What is TF-IDF?